First Year Student FAQ - Health Sciences

 Not usually.
 Each assignment makes up a component of your final mark.
 Sometimes you will have to pass an assignment or assessment item to pass a unit.
-If you are unsure, check your unit outline or see the Unit co-ordinator, or you can see the Faculty Student Adviser in the Student Centre.
+If you are unsure, check your unit outline or see the Unit co-ordinator, or you can see a Student Adviser in the Student Centre.

 Do I have to pass the final exam to pass the unit?

 The final exam is usually just one component of assessment in a unit.
 In the majority of units you need to achieve an overall aggregate mark of at least 50% to pass the unit.
 In some units you are required to pass final theory and/or practical exams.
 Please check specific unit outlines for details.

 If I fail a unit in first year can I still enrol in 2nd year next year?

 Yes you can enrol in any 2nd year units which do not require the unit that you have failed as a prerequisite.